ReeganMitchell/ReeganMitchell/README.md

 ## About Me:

 - Graduate at Newcastle University with a 2:1 Master of Computer Science, specialising in Games development.
-- Simracer, currently driving for Zansho Esports Group.
+- Simracer, currently driving for Brabham Motorsport.

 <!---
 ReeganMitchell/ReeganMitchell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.